lucianoayres/taco/README.md

 ### 4. Building Taco

-You can also build Taco into an executable.
-To build the project from the root directory, use this command:
+You can build Taco into an executable.
+To build the project from the root directory, use:

 ```bash
 go build -o taco ./src